Hank Sullivant: MGMT

 Following the recording of Paris, Andrew VanWyngarden asked Sullivant to play guitar in MGMT’s live band.
 MGMT had signed to Columbia Records, and they were recording Oracular Spectacular when they contacted Sullivant.
-Sullivant moved to New York for rehearsals in May 2007 but planned to return to Kuroma.
+He moved to New York for rehearsals in May 2007 but planned to return to Kuroma.
 Sullivant stayed through the official release of Oracular Spectacular and returned to Athens after the South by Southwest festival in March 2008.
-Sullivant performed on the Late Show with David Letterman and the BBC's Later... with Jools Holland with MGMT.
-He played on tours with Of Montreal, Fiery Furnaces, and Yeasayer, and played MGMT’s first overseas dates in the UK and Europe.
+He performed on the Late Show with David Letterman and the BBC's Later... with Jools Holland with MGMT.
+He also played on tours with Of Montreal, Fiery Furnaces, and Yeasayer, and played MGMT’s first overseas dates in the UK and Europe.
 He left the band in 2008 and was replaced by guitarist James Richardson and Will Berman who plays drums.
+He rejoined MGMT in 2013 and toured with the band until 2016.

 Kuroma

 Beginnings and live performances

 Upon returning to Kuroma in 2008, Sullivant originally opted to have no personalized web presence, (MySpace, Facebook, or band website) but managed to get Kuroma reviewed in print and Internet magazines.
 His initial reticence stemmed from a sense of revulsion at the marketing of music and bands.
 Sullivant says that Paris’s sound was primarily influenced by the Love, Peace, and Poetry compilation series of obscure international 60s psychedelic music.
 Paris received good reviews, and the live band was praised early on by NME and Spin Magazine.
 In 2008/2009, the band opened for Jarvis Cocker, Primal Scream, MGMT, and The Walkmen, and performed at the 2009 Bonnaroo festival.